MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 If you want more details on the concept of ChatOps, I recommend watching **[ChatOps, a Beginners Guide](https://www.youtube.com/watch?v=F8Vfoz7GeHw)** presented by [Jason Hand](https://twitter.com/jasonhand).

 A popular toolset for ChatOps is [Slack](https://slack.com/) as the chat client, and [Hubot](https://hubot.github.com/) as the bot.
 In this post we will use Slack and Hubot together with a PowerShell module I've written called [PoshHubot](https://github.com/MattHodge/PoshHubot).
 The module will handle installation and basic administration Hubot.
-From there, we will integrate Hubot with PowerShell so we can perform some ChatOps in the Windows ecosystem.
+From there, we will integrate Hubot with PowerShell so we can perform some ChatOps in the Microsoft ecosystem.

 * TOC
 {:toc}